 Off we go from Marchairuz (with the British schoolkids bursting into the dining room with dreams of the Coupe Denmark)

-Our destination today (that's "aspirational", not a commitment) is the farm at La Neuve, not far from the little peak Crêt de la Neuve just above it (at 1494m) on the Jura skyline.
+Our target today (that's "aspirational", not a commitment, as US diplomats always insist) is the farm at La Neuve, not far from the little peak Crêt de la Neuve just above it (at 1494m) on the Jura skyline.
 The tree trash has wind-drifted into the old tracks of snowshoers weeks before us, so we won't get lost.

 We're following the famous Chemin des Crêtes du Jura (Jura Hiking Trail Number 5!), but unfortunately after ten minutes or so it drops vertiginously 70m down off the ridgeline, so here we are, committed now, on a rollercoaster of ups and downs along the side of the hill.